gbif/dwc-dp/maintenance/README.md

 **data-packages-validation-checks-local.py** - Script to validate the data package locally to the extent possible - no calls to non-local resources.

+**data-packages-validation-checks-sandbox.py** - Script to validate the sandbox version of the data package locally.

 ## Releases
 When the local content of the data package schemas is released, the schemas for DwC-DP should be copied to the [schema repository](https://rs.gbif.org/sandbox/experimental/data-packages/) for use by tools, such as the GBIF Integrated Publishing Toolkit (IPT).